shred/acme4j/src/site/markdown/migration.md

 This approach turned out to have major disadvantages.
 For example, the data transport classes contained setter methods that were supposed to be used only by _acme4j_ itself.
 Some other setters had to be used by the library user, but only under certain circumstances.
 To make a long story short: The API was not self-explanatory about when to use what setters.

-Also, the old API was too limited to reflect coming features of the ACME specifications. `AcmeClient` would soon become a bottleneck.
+Also, the old API was too limited to reflect some features of the ACME specifications. `AcmeClient` would have become a bottleneck.

 As _acme4j_ is still in beta state, I prefered to make a hard cut and do a major API makeover.
 Trying to maintain backward compatibility by all means would end up with an overly complicated library.